uakbr/iot/README.md

 3. **Format Data Payload**

-   - Structure the JSON payload according to the updated data schema (see [Data Schema](#data-schema)).
+   - Structure the JSON payload according to the data schema (see [Data Schema](#data-schema)).
+   - Implement any necessary data serialization for the sensors used.

+4. **Implement Error Handling and Retries**

+   - Handle HTTP responses appropriately, including retries with exponential backoff in case of failures.

-4. **Handle Authentication (Optional)**
+5. **Handle Authentication (Optional)**

-   - Implement API keys or other authentication mechanisms if enabled.
+   - Implement API keys or other authentication mechanisms if they are enabled in your API Gateway endpoint.

 ### Monitoring Data Processing

-Use AWS CloudWatch to monitor the system:
+Use AWS CloudWatch to monitor the system's health and performance:

 - **Logs**:
-  - Access logs for `data_processor` and `alert_handler` Lambda functions.
+  - Access logs for `data_processor` and `alert_handler` Lambda functions to debug issues or trace executions.
-  - Analyze log streams for errors or performance issues.
+  - Analyze log streams for errors, warnings, and informational messages.

 - **Metrics**:
-  - Monitor invocation counts, durations, and error rates.
+  - Monitor key metrics such as Lambda invocation counts, durations, error rates, and throttling.
-  - Set up custom dashboards and alarms.
+  - Set up custom dashboards for a real-time view of system performance.

+- **Alarms**:
+  - Configure CloudWatch Alarms to notify you when certain thresholds are crossed, such as high error rates or increased latency.

 ### Accessing Stored Data

-Retrieve sensor data from DynamoDB:
+Retrieve sensor data stored in DynamoDB:

+- **Via AWS Console**:
-- **AWS Console > DynamoDB > Tables**
+  - Navigate to **DynamoDB** > **Tables**.
-  - Select the `IoTSensorPlatform-SensorDataTable`.
+  - Select the `iot-sensor-platform-SensorDataTable`.
-  - Use the **Explore Table** feature to query data.
+  - Use the **Explore Table** feature to query and scan data.

-- **Programmatic Access**:
+- **Programmatically**:
-  - Use Boto3 or AWS SDKs to query data in applications.
+  - Use AWS SDKs to access DynamoDB data for custom applications or analytics.

 ### Viewing Logs and Alerts

-Monitor alerts via SNS and CloudWatch:

-- **AWS Console > SNS > Topics**
+- **CloudWatch Logs**:
+  - View detailed logs for the Lambda functions and API Gateway access logs.

+- **SNS Subscriptions**:
-  - Subscribe to the `SensorAlertTopic` via email, SMS, or other protocols.
+  - Subscribe to the SNS topic via email, SMS, or other supported protocols to receive real-time alerts.
-- **AWS Console > CloudWatch > Alarms**
-  - View and configure alarms based on metrics.
+  - Ensure that your subscription is confirmed to start receiving messages.

+---

 ## Configuration

-Adjust settings in `config/config.json` stored in S3:
+Configuration files are stored in the `config/` directory and are uploaded to the S3 Config Bucket during deployment.

+- **config.json**: Contains threshold values and settings for the alert handler Lambda function.

+Example `config.json`:

 ```json
 {